Request for Modified Learning Arrangement for Spring 2021

-Shenandoah University students should contact the Wellness Center at email@example.com
+Shenandoah University students should contact the Wilkins Wellness Center staff at firstname.lastname@example.org.

 How can I try to reduce the spread of the virus?

-Those who are not ill can practice good hygiene as this virus spreads easily, and those with compromised immune systems are at a higher risk of infection.
+Those who are not ill should practice good hygiene as this virus spreads easily, and those with compromised immune systems are at a higher risk of infection.
 Please:

 - Wash your hands regularly with soap and water, for at least 20 seconds.
 Use an alcohol-based hand sanitizer only when soap and water are not available.

 - Maintain social distancing.
-Keep a safe, 6-foot distance from others when congregating in spaces.
+Keep a safe, 6-foot distance from others when congregating.

 - Wear masks/face coverings in all indoor spaces, and outside when social distancing is not possible.